Powers to offer Iran sanctions relief at nuclear talks

 Iran has indicated, however, that this will not be enough.

-Tehran denies Western allegations it is seeking to develop the capability to make nuclear bombs, saying its program is entirely peaceful.
-It wants the powers to recognize what it sees as its right to refine uranium for peaceful purposes.
+Tehran denies Western allegations it is seeking to develop the capability to make nuclear bombs, saying its programme is entirely peaceful.
+It wants the powers to recognise what it sees as its right to refine uranium for peaceful purposes.

 The U.S. official said the powers hoped that the Almaty meeting would lead to follow-up talks soon.